-All the stores sell very good meat, but the standard and freshness of fish tends to fluctuate between different stores.
-Don’t be afraid to ask when the fish came in and which is the freshest.
+The supermarkets sell very good meat, but the freshness of certain cuts of fish can vary between different stores.
+Ask when the fish came in and which is the freshest.

-As part of an Island-wide campaign to discourage the use of plastic bags, Foster’s Food Fair, Hurley’s and Kirk Market all charge CI$0.05 per plastic bag if you need to use one.
+As part of an Island-wide campaign to discourage the use of plastic bags, Foster’s, Hurley’s and Kirk Market all charge CI$0.05 per plastic bag if you need to use one, and some supermarkets also offer paper bags.
 We encourage you to take along your own canvas shopping bags for all your shopping.
 Canvas shopping bags are widely available for sale at reasonable prices in all supermarkets.

 Buying in bulk is a great way to save both time, money and the environment (due to less packaging).
 Useful things to buy in bulk are napkins, toilet paper, kitchen towels and cleaning products.Read More

-Cayman’s supermarkets, in terms of brand range, are very comparable to large North American grocery stores.
-They carry most major US and Canadian brands, as well as USDA certified meats, UK brands such as Waitrose, lots of fresh fish, meats and a variety of fresh vegetables and fruit.Read More
+If you have ever been into a large US or Canadian grocery store, Cayman’s supermarkets are very comparable.
+They carry most major US and Canadian brands, as well as USDA certified meats, UK brands such as Waitrose and Tesco, lots of fresh fish, shellfish, meats and a variety of vegetables and fruit and local food and produce.Read More

 International Food Products